 - Direct Messages (DM): These are private messages sent from one Twitter user to another.
 They can be used for one-on-one conversations or between a group of users.
 Twitter’s 140-character limit no longer applies to DMs.

 - Likes: This is used to represent a stand-out Tweet.
 The motivation behind clicking “like” is subjective, but it’s usually positive in sentiment.
-Likes replaced Favorites in 2015, and use a heart instead of a star icon.
-According to a Twitter product manager, this change was due mostly to the versatility of the heart and meant to be a change towards something more universal that can be understood easily by new users.
+Likes replaced Favorites in 2015 and use a heart instead of a star icon.
+According to a Twitter product manager, this change was primarily due to the versatility of the heart.
+It meant to be a change towards something more universal that can be understood easily by new users.

 - Followers: The number of people that currently subscribed to your updates.

 - Mentions: Refers to a Tweet in which your @username is included.